CHBOY872/SNAKE_TCP/README.md

 # SNAKE_TCP

-Snake TCP/IP is an online game which was written in C++ language.
+Snake TCP is an online game which was written in C++ language.
 Spend your time playing that game and finding some bugs and errors! :)

 ## How to build